mantidproject/mantid/docs/source/algorithms/ILLLagrange-v1.rst

 -----------
 This algorithm reduces data from IN1 - Lagrange.

-It can take as input multiples files from a single monochromator scan, the associated empty cell runs, and a correction file if needed.
+It can take as input multiple files from a single monochromator scan, the associated empty cell runs, and a correction file if needed.
 Reduction consists of multiplying the data by the correction factor from the correction file, and subtracting the empty cell from the raw data.